carlosinit/EntityFramework.Mocks/README.md

 ## More examples
-An complete example of a service (depending on DbContext) being tested can be found in this repository here: https://github.com/carlosinit/EntityFramework.Mocks/tree/master/CarlosInIt.EntityFramework.Mocks.Examples
+A complete example of a service (depending on DbContext) being tested can be found in this repository: https://github.com/carlosinit/EntityFramework.Mocks/tree/master/CarlosInIt.EntityFramework.Mocks.Examples

 *Note:* This examples use FluentAssertions and XUnit